faizansaghir/reactBasics/Readme.md

 - ***Reusable building blocks***: A Component may be reused in different parts of use. eg: reusable button.
 - ***Related code lives together***: Related HTML and JS(and possibly CSS) code is stored together.
 - ***Separation of concerns***: Different component handle different data and logic thus separating them out simplifies working on complex apps.
+**Rules for Component Functions**
+- Name starts with uppercase character.
+It follows PascalCase(first letter of all words in uppercase) convention.
+- Returns `Renderable` content i.e. it must return a value that can be rendered("displayed on screen") by React.
+It mostly returns JSX but string, number, boolean, null, array are also allowed.